Trump ex-campaign head Manafort changes mind, cooperates in Russia probe

 “This had absolutely nothing to do with the president or his victorious 2016 presidential campaign,” White House spokeswoman Sarah Sanders said in a statement.
 “It is totally unrelated.”

+Manafort, 69, pleaded guilty in a federal court in Washington on Friday to conspiracy against the United States - a charge that includes a range of conduct from money laundering to unregistered lobbying - and conspiracy to obstruct justice for his attempts to tamper with witnesses in his case.
+The prosecution dropped five other counts.

-Manafort had other charges dropped but he could still go to prison, marking a steep fall from grace for a multi-millionaire who was often at Trump’s side as the Republican candidate took U.S. politics by storm in 2016.
+The plea, coming on the heels of a conviction in a separate case last month, concludes a steep fall from grace for a multi-millionaire who was often at Trump’s side as he took U.S. politics by storm in 2016.
+The investigation has cast a shadow over the president as the leader of the Republican Party going into the Nov.
+6 congressional elections that will determine whether or not Republicans keep control of Congress.

 Mueller’s team told the court that Manafort had previewed what information he could offer, leading to the deal.
-The plea agreement requires him to cooperate completely with the government, which includes giving interviews without his attorney present and testifying before any grand juries or at any trials.
+The plea agreement requires him to cooperate completely with the government, including giving interviews without his attorney present and testifying before any grand juries or at any trials.

-Manafort is facing up to 10 years in prison on the two charges in Washington alone, and another eight to ten years on a conviction in Virginia in August on tax and bank fraud charges.
+Manafort is facing up to 10 years in prison on the two charges in Washington alone, and another eight to 10 years on a conviction in Virginia in August on tax and bank fraud charges.

-But depending on the extent of his cooperation and the degree to which prosecutors argue for reducing his sentence, Manafort could end up getting anywhere from a year to five years in prison, according to Mark Allenbaugh.
+But depending on the extent of his cooperation and the degree to which prosecutors argue for reducing his sentence, Manafort could end up getting anywhere from a year to five years in prison, according to Mark Allenbaugh, a federal sentencing expert.
 “It would not surprise me if he got time served for both cases,” Allenbaugh said.

-Manafort was convicted in Virginia on charges that pre-dated his stint on the Trump campaign and involved his work with pro-Russian politicians in Ukraine.

-He had steadfastly refused to cooperate with Mueller even as the Virginia jury convicted him for hiding from U.S. tax authorities $16 million he earned as a political consultant in Ukraine to fund an opulent lifestyle and then lying to banks to secure $20 million in loans.
+Manafort was convicted last month in Virginia on charges that pre-dated his stint on the Trump campaign and involved his work with pro-Russian politicians in Ukraine.
+The jury found that he hid from U.S. tax authorities $16 million he earned as a political consultant in Ukraine to fund an opulent lifestyle and lied to banks to secure $20 million in loans.

-Trump last month praised Manafort as “a brave man” for not entering into an agreement with prosecutors while blasting the president’s former personal lawyer Michael Cohen for doing so.

 In court on Friday, Manafort stood stock still before the judge, answering her questions with single words in a low tone, or sat at the defense table.
 He sat straight or leaned his chin on his right hand throughout a lengthy recital of the charges to which he pleaded guilty.